 - ToF (Time of Flight) 3D sensor for depth perception

-As compared to P20 Pro, the main 40MP camera, also called SuperSpectrum or RYYB sensor, comes with 40% higher light sensitivity and the aperture has also been improved from f/1.8 to f/1.6 which allows more light to reach the sensor.
-Together, the two upgrades allow the smartphone to take better pictures in low light with less noise.
+As compared to P20 Pro, the primary 40MP camera, also called SuperSpectrum or RYYB sensor, comes with 40% higher light sensitivity, and the aperture has also been improved from f/1.8 to f/1.6 which allows more light to reach the sensor.
+Together, the two upgrades enable the smartphone to take better pictures in low light with less noise.

-The smaller f-stop of P30 pro’s main camera also results in faster shutter speed which coupled with of OIS (Optical Image Stabilization) and EIS (Electronic Image Stabilization) provides the better handheld camera result by reducing the blurring from shaky hands in long exposure shots.
+The smaller f-stop of P30 pro’s main camera also results in faster shutter speed, which coupled with OIS (Optical Image Stabilization) and EIS (Electronic Image Stabilization), provides a better handheld camera result by reducing the blurring from shaky hands in long exposure shots.

 All the images were taken without a tripod and flash.
-The camera result has not been altered and represents the true strengths and weaknesses of Huawei P30 Pro.
+The camera result has not been altered and represents the real strengths and weaknesses of Huawei P30 Pro.

 Standard Auto Mode

 The 40MP SuperSpectrum camera has created a new pathway for smartphone cameras.
-It collects more data from the same scene due to the presence of RYYB sensor which makes it much more effective in low-light.
+It collects more data from the same scene due to the presence of the RYYB sensor, which makes it much more effective in low-light.

 When it comes to camera performance at night, Huawei P30 Pro has left us in a daze.
-In the standard auto mode, the smartphone provides good color reproduction and balanced exposure.
+In the standard auto mode, the smartphone provides excellent color reproduction and balanced exposure.